wagenaartje/neataptic/mkdocs/templates/docs/NEAT.md

 <details>
   <summary>mutation</summary>
 Sets the allowed <a href="https://wagenaartje.github.io/neataptic/docs/methods/mutation/">mutation methods</a> used in the evolutionary process.
-Must be an array (e.g. <code>[Methods.Mutation.ADD_NODE, Methods.Mutation.SUB_NODE]</code>).
+Must be an array (e.g. <code>[methods.mutation.ADD_NODE, methods.mutation.SUB_NODE]</code>).
 Default mutation methods are all non-recurrent mutation methods.
 A random mutation method will be chosen from the array when mutation occrus.
 </details>

 <details>